Rabin10/InvestMate/README.md

 Challenges

 Some challenges included integrating the Finnhub API for live stock and crypto prices, especially converting symbols like “BTC” into the correct API format.
-Setting up Google OAuth was also tricky because I had to configure sessions and make sure routes only returned data for the logged-in user.
+Setting up Google OAuth was also tricky because I had to configure sessions and make sure routes only returned data for the logged in user.
 On the frontend, managing modals for editing and deleting investments taught me a lot about React state and UI flow.

 Learning Outcomes

-I learned how a full-stack application works end-to-end: building REST routes, connecting Express to PostgreSQL, handling authentication, and updating UI state based on API responses.
+I learned how a fullstack application works endtoend: building REST routes, connecting Express to PostgreSQL, handling authentication, and updating UI state based on API responses.
 I also gained experience with real API integration, data validation, and building clean dashboards using charts.

 Future Work